ventiladores/sneic/README.md

 # sneic

 Javascript implementation of the snake game.
+Play it here: https://ventiladores.github.io/sneic/